electron/website/docs/latest/tutorial/tutorial-3-main-renderer.md

 :::

+## Learning goals

-At the end of this part, you will have an Electron application that uses a preload script to safely expose features from the main process into the renderer.
+In this section, you will learn what a preload script is and how to use one to safely expose privileged features into the renderer process.
+You will also learn how to safely communicate between main and renderer processes with Electron's built-in inter-process communication (IPC) modules.

 If you are not familiar with Node.js, we recommend you to first read [this guide][node-guide] before continuing.